kzu/OctoFlow/README.md

 All three flows, Dev, QA and Doc have only three states: ToDo, Doing, Done.

+> Note: we use the [checkmark symbol](http://www.fileformat.info/info/unicode/char/2713/browsertest.htm) to denote done items.

 ## Dev Flow

 Dev items are grouped by milestone.
 No labels are required for the flow.